Applied Machine Learning 2024

 Exercise: Getting, plotting and planning on final project data and discussion of project goals.

-Week 5 (Computing and scaling/speed (videos), Generative Adversarial Networks (GANs), Reinforcement Learning, and GPU data analysis):
+Week 5 (Computing and scaling/speed (videos), Data preprocessing, Summary of Curriculum, and GPU accelerated data analysis):

 May 20: 13:15-17:00: No teaching (Whit Monday).
 Potentially, work on initial project.

 Bonus (self) study (by video): Infrastructure, Networks, Scaling, and Speed (Brian Vinter).
-Initial project should be submitted by 22:00!.
+Initial project should be submitted by 22:00 on Absalon!.

 May 22: 13:15-17:00: GPU accelerated data analysis - Rapids (Mads Ruben Kristensen, Nvidia - formerly NBI).